mca91/ITEWR_DC_Course/chapter8.md

 ---
-title       : Empirical Exercises - economic Growth description : This section deals with the issue of finding determinants to economic growth.
+title       : Empirical Exercises - Economic Growth description : This section deals with the issue of finding determinants to economic growth.
 We consider data used by Levine et al. in their paper 'Finance and the Sources of Growth', <i> Journal of Financial Econometrics </i>, 2000, 58:261-300